n8jadams/tauri-typescript-react-boilerplate/README.md

 Tauri will walk you through the rest.

 ## What doesn't work
 * Code splitting/chunking.
 Currently the webpack config manually injects all of the bundled javascript to the outputted HTML.
-I had to write this code myself since the [Tauri Webpack plugin](https://github.com/tauri-apps/tauri-webpack) didn't work.
 Since everything is local, it all loads fast, and I don't see the point in adding code splitting for this sort of setup.
 * Linting and code formatting for Typescript.
 I might add this later.

 ## Contributing